Website of Josef Miyasato

 "Strange fictions tell strangled truths."

-Josef Firmage Miyasato is the author of the chapbook The Portable Manimal Fiction (2007) and the collection The Anti-Hero & The Disciple (2018).
-His work has appeared in journals including The Doctor T.J.
-Eckleburg Review, Prick of the Spindle, Cold Drill, Anemone Sidecar, and Wayfare, among others.
-His honors include the President’s Writing Award, the Olive Woolley Burt Award, and the Spark Award, and he has been nominated for a Pushcart Prize.
+Josef Firmage Miyasato is the author of the chapbook The Portable Manimal Fiction (2007) and the story collection The Anti-Hero & The Disciple (2018).
+His fiction and poetry have appeared in The Doctor T.J.
+Eckleburg Review, Prick of the Spindle, Cold Drill, Anemone Sidecar, Wayfare, and other journals.
+His honors include the President's Writing Award, the Olive Woolley Burt Award, the Spark Award, and a Pushcart Prize nomination.
+He holds a BA in English from Boise State University and attended the Tin House Summer Writers Workshop.
+He lives in Provo, Utah, and is at work on a novel.

-His fiction explores the human condition in the tradition of Fyodor Dostoevsky, Flannery O’Connor, Walker Percy, Denis Johnson, and the language of holy scripture.
-He is currently at work on a novel.
+His fiction is concerned with faith, alienation, grace, and the strange places the sacred hides.
+His influences include Fyodor Dostoevsky, Flannery O’Connor, Walker Percy, Denis Johnson, and the language of scripture.

 Writer's Bible